Getting Started with GuardrailsOrchestrator

 ---

-1 | The generation field specifies the hostname and port of the large language model predictor service. |
+1 | The generation field specifies the hostname and port of the Large Language Model (LLM) predictor service. |

-2 | The detectors field specifies the hostname and port of the detector service, the chunker ID, and the default threshold. |
+2 | The detectors field specifies the name, hostname, and port of the detector service, the chunker ID, and the default threshold. <2.1> The name of the detector.
+In this example, we are specifiying it as a Hateful and Profance (HAP) detector. |

 After you apply the example orchestratorConfig

-and GuardrailsOrchestrator
+ConfigMap and GuardrailsOrchestrator

 ---

-oc get pods | grep gorch-sample
+oc get pods -n <TEST_NAMESPACE> | grep gorch-sample

 ---